 We saw vines that had triangular thorns of the size of a human hand.
 They looked like giant pimples – but I wonder if they are a survival mechanism for the delicate vines.

 We saw mushrooms growing on logs lying around – wonder if we could eat them or if vegetarian inhabitants of this jungle like Rhinos eat them.
 I am not even sure if I was seeking answers to these questions.
 I was just getting more aware of the intricate ecosystem of the forest around me.

 The red flowers of cotton silk tree sparkled through the sandy earth – adding the dash of color.
 However, the big discovery of the day were small orange colored balls – which leaves an orange powder on your hands when touched.
 We knew they must be of some use – but could not figure out what.
 Our forest guide said the local name is Sindhure – which is precisely the name of the color in Nepali, Hindi or Sanskrit.
 After we returned to the lodge we checked their library for information on this colorful berry-like fruit.
 Guess what, Sindhure was used to dye silks in good old days.

 After walking for 4-5 hours and soaking in the fragrance of the forest we were bank on the banks of Rapti – where a narrow long boat made of a single tree trunk was waiting for us.
 Before stepping into the boat, I looked back at the forest and then looked at the bank of Rapti – it had its own forest with many types of plants floating above and beneath its waters.

 I would remember this walk at Chitwan National Park for a long time.
-There was a calm along with nervous energy, there was a sense of wonder, a joy and of course the much needed physical exercise.
+There was calm along with nervous energy, there was a sense of wonder, joy and of course the much needed physical exercise.

 Recommend you read about following travel blog on Kathmandu & Nepal Tourist attractions.